mmcloughlin/verus-analyzer/crates/ide-assists/src/verus_tactic_api_doc.md

 All code action shares the same signature, which is `fn (acc: &mut Assists, ctx: &AssistContext<'_>) -> Option<()>`.
 A code action utilizes `ctx: &AssistContext` to get its relevant context, and append the generated source change to `acc: &mut Assists`.

 If a code action returns `None`, it indicates that the code action is not applicable in the given context.
 For example, assume we want a code action to be applicable only when the user's cursor hovers on `ensures` keyword.
 In this case, the code action should return `None` when the cursor isn't on `ensures`.
-Many APIs follow this style, which is returning `None` when a certain
+Many APIs follow this style of returning `None` when a certain condition is not satisfied.

-#### `AssistContext`
+### AssistContext
 `AssistContext` contains all relevant context information, and it also contains basic APIs for developing code actions.
 It contains API for various tasks, including the following: